 TGA Licensed Laboratory

-NICM HRI is one of only two university laboratories licensed by the Australian Therapeutic Goods Administration (TGA) to undertake and provide certificates of analysis for herbal products in line with regulatory requirements.
+NICM Health Research Institute is one of only two university laboratories licensed by the Australian Therapeutic Goods Administration (TGA) to undertake and provide certificates of analysis for herbal products in line with regulatory requirements.

 Our fully equipped laboratories support industry with independent and accredited testing and research services, including: